 A few hours later, a crowd of around 200 brought in another wounded man.
 Surprised that the dahalos are now attacking in broad daylight, we go fishing for information.
-We learn that in reality, the man was shot by gendarmes who had mistaken him – apparently wrongly – for a livestock thief.
+We learn that in reality, the man was shot after being mistaken – apparently wrongly – for a livestock thief.
 He will be transferred to Ambovombe in one of our cars for a blood transfusion and surgery.

 After two days of working in the heat of an oven, we leave Mahabo, returning to the MSF compound for a day or two.
 The base has changed in our absence.
 It is now swarming with staff – both international and Malagasy, recruited as reinforcements for future operations.

 Our goals are now to increase the number of mobile clinics and restore the run-down local hospital to its former glory so that we can transfer our serious cases there.
 But for that we will need drugs and medical equipment.
 The plane that was bringing this kit from the logistics warehouse in Bordeaux is facing administrative difficulties that escape us.
 It is said to be stuck on the tarmac at Istanbul Airport.
 Now we have to cross our fingers that the situation will resolve soon, and in the meantime we continue our activities as best we can with the plumpy’nut and the drugs we can buy locally.